-Books (sf&f, history, science), writing, art, design, coding, typesetting, dead languages, genealogy.
+Books (history, science, sf&f), art, coding, design, typesetting, genealogy.
 Mormon.
 Software engineer at BYU library.

 I’ve taken the Word edition of the Book of Mormon and have uploaded it to Google Docs, where people can then copy it to their local Google Drive and use it as a study aid (highlighting, comments, etc.):

 It also allows for some interesting collaborative scripture study possibilities.

 The other volumes of scripture will be coming soon.

 I recently realized that I never actually put any design effort into the scriptures in Word.
 Pretty lackluster:

 So I’m now redesigning them.
 The Book of Mormon is done and released as version 2.0:

 I’m still working on the other volumes and hope to release them soon.

 A quick update: school’s starting today (I had July/August off, thus the burst of art), so posts will probably be even less frequent going forward.